 Squats are a fundamental movement.
 This means the movement pattern we use during squatting is foundational for a variety of other exercises.

 When you start connecting the dots of properly positioning your body and moving effectively through a squat, it’s like a domino effect to other movements in your fitness routine.
-Your entire workout routine will feel the positive effect.
+Your entire workout routine will feel a positive effect.

 Squats are not an easy exercise to get right.
 In fact, we usually see those who are new to strength training struggle with compensation patterns during squatting.
 Compensation patterns typically occur when you’re weak or tight in a certain area, or simply haven’t been previously trained in what a good squat looks like.